davidkowalk/tabbed_minecraft_scripting/README.md

 ```

 If you are on windows it's also recommended to run the install.ps1 or install.sh on linux, so you can use the ams-transpiler in the console.
 Please report any issues you are having with the install.

+### Updating

+To update the script to a newer version simpy download the git repository and replace your old `ams_compiler.py` with the newer verion of the file.